nhudinh2103/ata-it-interview/frontend/README.md

 ![image](https://github.com/nhudinh2103/ata-it-interview/assets/17499217/84d5a1c9-1cef-4a7f-88f2-51247839197a)

-- Install vscode (as we use it as IDE for code)
+- Install vscode (I use it as an IDE for coding ReactJS)

 - Clone source code from this repo (frontend folder).